measurement-kit/ios-example/README.md

-# Barebone MK iOS app
+# Barebone Measurement Kit iOS app

+Instructions for building the experimental barebone Measurement Kit (MK) iOS app with support for the NDT network performance tests.

 ## Dependencies